Physer/physer.github.io/_posts/2024-07-08-azurite-with-https-in-docker-part-3.md

         "/certs/key.pem",
         "--oauth",
         "basic",
+        "--location",
+        "/data",
       ]

+volumes:
+  blobs:
 ```

 As you can see we've added quite a few parameters to the Azurite launch command.
 First of all, we have bound the certificate and key for the TLS certificate to Azurite through the `--cert` and `--key` parameters.
 Additionally, if we want to make use of the `DefaultAzureCredential` mechanism, we also need to enable [OAuth](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio%2Cblob-storage#oauth-configuration).

 Secondly, since we're using a Docker container we will need the application te able to expose the certificate.
 If we simply let Azurite bind itself to `127.0.0.1`, we will not be able to access the certificate details from outside the container (for a handshake, for instance).
 To support this, we let Azurite listen on every IP address by specifying the `--blobHost` parameter (and queue and table, but those are not relevant for this blog post).
 For more information about the listening host configuration, check out [the documentation](https://github.com/Azure/Azurite/blob/main/README.md#listening-host-configuration).

+And lastly, once we override the default Azurite launch command we need to make sure to point to the proper persistence location for data storage.
+In our case that's the `/data` folder since that's what we bind the `blobs` volume to.

 Run `docker compose up -d` to recreate Azurite with these new parameters.